emasdev/private-events/README.md

 - Set the database using the command 'bin/rake db:migrate'
 - Run the server using the command 'rails server'

 - Access http://localhost:3000/ in your browser

 - Use the links, forms and buttons to explore the features and create objects in our database

+## RSpec Testing

+This repo contains files to test the validations and associations on models.
+You can run the following command on your terminal to run the tests.

+> - rspec

+or customize them changing the files inside the spec folder.

 ## Authors